influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/data_exploration.md

 1970-01-01T00:00:00Z	 6
 ```

-Select the `mean` field from all new temperature measurements in the database `where_else`:
+Select the `mean` field from all new temperature measurements in the database `where_else`.
 ```sh
 > SELECT mean FROM where_else."default"./temperature/
 name: average_temperature